Wayne-dot/manga_translate/README.md

    2. Download the Tesseract library base on instruction on the website
    3. For window, you can download at https://github.com/UB-Mannheim/tesseract/wiki
 6. The data file in this repo has preloaded image data that you can use.
 You can also use your own image by just changing the code `text = pytesseract.image_to_string(PIL.Image.open("Your image directory"), config=myconfig)`.
-7. At the main.py file, there are notes for purposes of each page segmentation mode and OCR engine mode
+7. At the main.py file, there are notes for purposes of each page segmentation mode and OCR engine mode, you can change them by changing the code `myconfig = r"--psm {page segmentation mode number} --oem {OCR engine mode number}"`